Bremen Roland

 The Bremen Roland is a statue of Roland, erected in 1404.
 It stands in the market square (Rathausplatz) of Bremen, Germany, facing the cathedral, and shows Roland, paladin of the first Holy Roman Emperor Charlemagne and hero of the Battle of Roncevaux Pass.

 Statues of Roland appear in numerous cities of the former Holy Roman Empire, as emblems of city liberties, Stadtrechte.
 The Roland statue at Bremen is the oldest surviving example.
 From Bremen the symbol of civic liberty and freedom spread to other cities and has become a symbol of the new Europe.
-Since 1973, it is protected by the monument protection act.
+It has been protected by the Monument Protection Act since 1973.
 In July 2004, along with the town hall, the statue was added to the list of UNESCO World Heritage Sites in recognition of its outstanding architecture and symbolism of an important historical figure.

 Description

 Roland is shown as protector of the city: his legendary sword (known in chivalric legend as Durendal) is unsheathed, and his shield is emblazoned with the two-headed Imperial eagle.
 The standing figure is 5.47 m tall, and stands on a 60 cm rostrum.
 A supporting column, crowned by a baldachin, brings the combined height to 10.21 m.
 The statue was carved in limestone from the Elm, and was commissioned by the city fathers to replace a wooden one burnt in 1366 by Prince-Archbishop Albert II.
 It confronts the church as a representation of city rights opposed to the territorial claims of the prince-archbishop.

 The inscription on the shield reads: